felleslosninger/dc18-AI/README.md

 optimization options along with the model.
 Thus, the model needs to be recompiled upon load.

+Using TensorFlow's more low-level API is also achievable, but more cumbersome.
+However, this allows you more control over the model you create, which is an advantage during the exporting step.

 ### Exporting pre-trained binaries to other formats

 #### Conversion tools